Please contact us via live chat or call us on:

 After downloading the Tradefair MOBILE app on your device, access it.
 Enter your username and password, then choose either demo or live from the server field depending on your account type.
 Tap the Login button.

 Your username and password should have been sent to you in an email when you open an account.
-If you have problems or receive an error when logging in, start a live chat with us for help.
+If you have problems or receive an error when logging in, for help.